Qrauli/Page-Stream-Segmentation-of-Business-Documents/README.md

 https://colab.research.google.com/github/Qrauli/Page-Stream-Segmentation-of-Business-Documents/blob/main/PSS_Business_Documents.ipynb

 ## Training and Testing
+A sufficiently powerful Nvidia graphics card is needed to retrain the model.

 To retrain the model run the **training.py** script in the **models** folder.
 For testing the model use the **evaluate.py** script.